Evelin Samuel: Career

-Evelin Samuel has been singing since childhood and was even recorded by the studios of the Estonian Radio at a very early age.
+Evelin Samuel has been singing since childhood and was even recorded by the studios of Eesti Raadio at a very early age.
 In the late 1980s, Evelin joined the children's musical theatre Colombina whom she performed with at the 1992 Roskilde Festival in Denmark.

-In 1993, she finished 4th at Kaks takti ette, a contest for debutant singers, organized by Estonian Television.
-The same year, she won the Baltic song contest Via Baltica and a year later she won again with "Vari ja roos" at Uus Laul, a song contest organized by the Estonian Television.
+In 1993, she finished 4th at Kaks takti ette, a contest for debutant singers, organized by Eesti Televisioon.
+The same year, she won the Baltic song contest Via Baltica and a year later she won again with "Vari ja roos" at Uus Laul, a song contest organized by Eesti Televisioon.

 In 1997 and 1999, Evelin Samuel took part in the Eurovision Song Contest while 2002 saw the release of her debut album Alternature: Over The Water Blue.
 In the late 1990s, she was also a DJ at the popular Raadio Uuno.

 Evelin has also been singing dance music on ferries on the Baltic Sea for several years.

 In 2015, Samuel ran for the general parliamentary elections for the political party Isamaa but was not elected.